Hurricane Idalia, a Category 4, could bring "catastrophic" storm surge when it makes landfall, forecasters say

 "If you do choose to stay in one of the evacuation zones, first responders will not be able to get you until after the storm has passed."

-Tolls were suspended early Tuesday morning along Florida's west coast, according to the governor's office, and 50 shelters have opened.
+Tolls were suspended early Tuesday morning along Florida's west coast, according to the governor's office, and dozens of shelters opened.

-Schools across more than three dozen Florida counties are also closed this week.
-Many will be shuttered at least through Wednesday, according to the Florida Department of Education.
+More than 63,000 Florida homes and businesses had no power as of 6:15 a.m., according to PowerOutage.us.

 Hurricane path and map